jpantao/rofi-find/README.md

 # rofi-locate
-A script for Rofi to locate files in your file system
+A script for Rofi that locates files in your file system